Punsandali/opspulse-data-engineering/README.md

-📊 OpsPulse - Data Engineering ETL Pipeline
-📌 Project Overview
+📊 OpsPulse – End-to-End Data Engineering ETL Pipeline 📌 Project Overview

-OpsPulse is a beginner-friendly Data Engineering project that simulates a real-world ETL (Extract, Transform, Load) pipeline using the Kaggle Global Superstore dataset.
+OpsPulse is a beginner-to-intermediate Data Engineering project that simulates a real-world ETL (Extract, Transform, Load) pipeline using the Kaggle Global Superstore dataset.

-The project focuses on:

-Data ingestion from CSV
-Data cleaning and transformation using Pandas
-Feature engineering
+The project demonstrates how raw data is transformed into analytics-ready data using Python and PostgreSQL.

+🎯 Key Objectives
+Build a modular ETL pipeline
+Clean and transform raw retail data
+Perform feature engineering for analytics
+Load structured data into a relational database (PostgreSQL) Run SQL-based analytics queries
+Export query results using Python
-Basic data validation using Pytest
+Implement basic data validation tests using Pytest
-Clean project structuring with Git version control
 📂 Dataset Used

 Kaggle Global Superstore Dataset